Last Updated on by Jeremy

 - Sheraton Station Square – While not technically in downtown proper, this hotel is located across the Smithfield Street Bridge in Station Square.
 Modest rooms are available with only minor comforts, but premium river front rooms have what is perhaps the best view of the city available.
 Worth the upgrade.
-Hotel is also located near the departure point for the Gateway Clipper and Just Ducky boat tours.
+Hotel is also located near the departure point for the Gateway Clipper boat tours.

 For more on downtown Pittsburgh, check out our neighborhood guide at the previous link!

 Pittsburgh's North Side has come a long way over the last few decades, and the neighborhood along the banks of the Allegheny and Ohio Rivers, the aptly named North Shore, is at the forefront of the growth.
 This neighborhood is home to Heinz Field (Steelers) and PNC Park (Pirates), features the iconic Warhol Museum and Science Center, has our favorite section of the city's vast network of river trails, and boasts a number of restaurants, bars, and breweries to name a few.

 If you are coming to the city for a game, or are simply wanting a slightly cheaper option than those in downtown proper (which is quite literally just steps away across the sister bridges), the hotels in the North Shore are a wonderful option.